ZyXMysteryZyX/CRASHCODES/README.md

 CRASH CODE:

-1) crash code harm its chineese one SEND LIKE A SIMPLE TEXT CRASH
+1)crash code harm its chineese one SEND LIKE A SIMPLE TEXT CRASH

 2)VIRUS CRASH kaleflag virus

 its a .vcf send to ppl via file exploret

+3)VIRUS CRASH FOR ANDROID BY ODIN (ODIN,GOD)

 # TO JOIN OUR WHATSAPP GROUPES FOR FREE KNOWLEDGE MAIL US AT :